‹ Back to New at Amity Blog

 • Segment by Age: Offer intuitive digital tools for Gen Z while building secure, trust-based interfaces for older users.

-• Adapt by Market: Digital products must be customised for regional expectations—what works in the UAE may not resonate in Germany.
+• Adapt by Market: Digital banking products must be customised for regional expectations—what works in the UAE may not resonate in Germany.

 Digital Payments Surge to $8.5 Trillion